mhcomm/pypeman/README.md

 then execute:

-  pypeman start # You can use --reload option for auto-reloading on changes
+  pypeman start # You can use the --reload option for auto-reloading on changes

 # Commands

-For creating fresh project (non implemented):
+To create a fresh project (partially implemented):

   pypeman startproject

-For showing channel graph:
+To show a channel graph:

   pypeman graph

-For list optionnal dependencies:
+To list optional dependencies:

   pypeman requirements